ManuelDogbatse/ManuelDogbatse/README.md

 # 👋 Hi, I'm Manuel!

-I am an aspiring cybersecurity engineer with an educational background in Computer Science and software development.
+I am an aspiring desktop support technician with an educational background in Computer Science and software development.

-## 🔐 My Cybersecurity Projects
+## 🔐 My IT Projects

 - Cloud Computing: